EmberGamingStudios/Murder-Drones-Fan-Games/README.md

 # Murder Drones Fan Games
 This is a directory of Murder Drones fan games that helps users find games to play.
+This only includes games that are currently available to play.

 ## Whitelist
 Games that are considered safe to play.